colinrotherham/touch-slider/README.md

 How does it work?
 -----------------

-This slideshow will fade in/out child tags with the class "slide".
+This slideshow will move between child elements with the class "slide".

 Features: